Jesse Henry Leavenworth: Early career

 Upon graduation he was commissioned as a second lieutenant in the 4th Infantry, known as the "Rocky Mountain Rangers", based near Denver, Colorado, which protected the frontier against bandits and Indian marauders.

 Leavenworth married Elvira Caroline Clark, daughter of Festus Clark, of Sackett's Harbor, New York, June 12, 1832, and they had four sons and four daughters between 1833 and 1853.
 He resigned from the Army in 1836 to spend more time with his family.

 Leavenworth was a civil engineer active in the west, with a private practice based in Chicago, Illinois, for 22 years.
 He also worked as a lumber merchant in Wisconsin.

 Civil War

 On February 17, 1862, after the outbreak of the American Civil War, he was commissioned as a colonel in the volunteers and was given command of the 2nd Colorado Infantry Regiment.
 He was once again assigned to the "Rocky Mountain Rangers" in which he now had the added responsibility of guarding against action by Confederate sympathizers.
 He was honorably discharged on September 26, 1863.

+In the Spring of 1862, the government sent multiple companies out West to escort wagon-trains and mail-coaches.
+That May, Colonel Jesse H. Leavenworth traveled west with the Ohio Cavalry to commanded the Ninth Wisconsin artillery, with six brass twelve-pounders.